 You have to manually configure the native IKEv2 VPN client on every Mac that will connect to Azure.
 Azure does not provide mobileconfig file for native Azure certificate authentication.
 The Generic contains all of the information that you need for configuration.
 If you don't see the Generic folder in your download, it's likely that IKEv2 was not selected as a tunnel type.
+Note that the VPN gateway Basic SKU does not support IKEv2.
 Once IKEv2 is selected, generate the zip file again to retrieve the Generic folder.

 The Generic folder contains the following files:

 - VpnSettings.xml, which contains important settings like server address and tunnel type.

 - VpnServerRoot.cer, which contains the root certificate required to validate the Azure VPN Gateway during P2S connection setup.